chrisgoringe/cg-use-everywhere/README.md

 ## Caution

 It's possible to create a loop with UE, and that currently isn't detected.
 If you get a RecursionError that's probably what you've done.
 Remember, *every* unconnected input gets connected to the UE output, even optional ones...

-## How does it work?

-Read the javascript - it's less than thirty lines long!
-Basically it hijacks the output of the ComfyUI app.graphToPrompt method, and scans through all the nodes twice - once to find any UE nodes, and the second time to find any unconnected inputs and, if there's a UE of the right type, connects them up (but only in the prompt that is about to be sent to the backend).